I. Purpose of Committee

 II.
 Committee Membership

 The Committee and Subcommittee are each chaired by a Board member appointed by the Chair of the Board and are each composed of a minimum of three members, all of whom must be “independent voting members” of the Board without a “conflict of interest”, as such terms are defined in the attached EXHIBIT A. The Chair of the Board shall sit on the Committee ex officio, as a full voting member.
 Any question regarding a Committee member’s independence, conflict of interest or appearance of a conflict of interest will be reviewed by the Audit Committee and the Board for final resolution.
 Committee members are appointed by the Chair of the Board and approved by the Board.
-Committee members must each have current knowledge and understanding of fundamental human capital management topics, such as compensation and total rewards; diversity, equity, and inclusion; engagement; and organizational health measures.
-Committee members serve one-year terms beginning January 1st and ending December 31st of that same year or until the new Committee is appointed by the Chair of the Board Committee and Subcommittee membership is restricted to Board members but as needed, external expert ad-hoc individuals may be invited to Committee meetings or workgroups by the chair of the Committee to assist with its work.
+Committee members serve staggered two-year terms beginning April 1st of a calendar year and ending at the latter of (i) March 31st of the second following calendar year or (ii) until a new Committee member is appointed by the Chair of the Board.
+Committee and Subcommittee membership is restricted to Board members but as needed, external expert ad-hoc individuals may be invited to Committee meetings or workgroups by the chair of the Committee to assist with its work.
 Ad-hoc members are advisory only and are not considered voting Committee members.

 III.
 Committee Authority and Responsibilities

-The Committee has the authority and responsibility to do the following for the Corporation and each Designated Entity:
+The Committee has the authority to modify, terminate, expand, adjust and interpret any element of the Corporation’s compensation programs.
+The Committee also has the authority and responsibility to do the following for the Corporation and each Designated Entity:

-1. (a) Conduct an annual review of the CEO’s performance and ensure the reasonableness of his or her total compensation in relation to the marketplace; (b) solicit Board input regarding the CEO’s performance; (c) develop and recommend for Board approval any changes in the CEO’s total compensation; (d) decide on any changes in the CEO’s employment agreement, severance and/or retention agreement, if any are in effect; (e) work collaboratively with the CEO to establish the CEO’s annual performance goals; (f) oversee development and recommend Board approval of the Corporation’s Leadership Incentive Plan including the determination of the incentive plan trigger; (g) approve the Incentive Plan awards recommended, if any, are payable each year;
+- With regard to the CEO, (a) conduct an annual review of the CEO’s performance and ensure the reasonableness of his or her total remuneration in relation to the marketplace; (b) solicit Board input regarding the CEO’s performance; (c) develop and recommend for Board approval any changes in the CEO’s total remuneration; and (d) decide on any changes in the CEO’s employment agreement, severance and/or retention agreement, if any are in effect;

-4. With respect to the CEO and all Designated Executives, select, engage and work with appropriate professionals (as described in section IV) to gather and review in advance appropriate market comparability data on the amount and form of compensation paid for comparable executive positions by other comparable employers, including those organizations with which the Corporation or the Designated Entity may be competing for executive talent, and to ensure that the comparability data so gathered and reviewed meets the standard for “appropriate data as to comparability” to qualify for the rebuttable presumption of reasonableness under section 4958 of the Internal Revenue Code;
+- With regard to the CEO and all Designated Executives, review and ensure the reasonableness of total remuneration (including participation in and payout potential for any incentive plan), and the terms of any employment agreements, severance and/or retention agreements.
+To fulfill its responsibility, the Committee is authorized to select, contract with and work with appropriate professionals (as described in section IV) to gather and review in advance appropriate market comparability data on the amount, form and design of compensation for comparable executive positions at other comparable employers, including those organizations with which the Corporation or the Designated Entity may be competing for executive talent, and to ensure that the comparability data so gathered and reviewed meets the standard for “appropriate data as to comparability” to qualify for the rebuttable presumption of reasonableness under section 4958 of the Internal Revenue Code;

-5. Work with appropriate professionals (as described in section IV) to annually evaluate all elements of economic benefit provided (or potentially to be provided) to the CEO and each Designated Executive.
-Such evaluation will include a tally sheet displaying the maximum annualized value of total remuneration for the upcoming year, as well as the potential maximum value of total remuneration under multiple scenarios (such as retirement, termination with or without cause, death, disability, and severance in connection with business combinations or the sale of a business).
-Further, the Committee will review and maintain an inventory of all documents pertaining to all elements of economic benefit (including, but not limited to, plan documents, summary plan descriptions, employment agreements, severance agreements, retention awards and any other documents that could potentially provide economic benefit to the CEO or a Designated Executive).
+- With regard to the CEO and all Designated Executives and senior non-Designated Executives, work with appropriate professionals (as described in section IV) to annually evaluate all elements of economic benefit provided or proposed to be provided.
+Such evaluation may include a tally sheet displaying the maximum annualized value of total remuneration for the upcoming year, as well as the potential maximum value of total remuneration under multiple alternative scenarios (such as retirement, termination with or without cause, death, disability, and severance in connection with business combinations or the sale of a business).
+Further, the Committee will review and maintain an inventory of all documents pertaining to all elements of economic benefit (including, but not limited to, plan documents, summary plan descriptions, employment agreements, severance agreements, retention awards and any other documents that could potentially provide economic benefit to the CEO or a Designated Executive);

-6. Before the later of (i) its next meeting or (ii) sixty (60) days after making its determination of reasonableness with respect to the total compensation of the CEO and all Designated Executives, document in a written report: (a) the terms that were approved and the date approved; (b) the members of the Committee present during the discussion and those who voted in favor and those who dissented or abstained; (c) the comparability data obtained and relied upon by the Committee and how the data were obtained; and (d) any actions taken with respect to the determination by anyone who is otherwise a member of the Committee but who had a conflict of interest.
+- Before the later of (i) its next meeting or (ii) sixty (60) days after making its determination of reasonableness with respect to the total remuneration of the CEO or any Designated Executive, document in a written report: (a) the terms that were approved and the date approved; (b) the members of the Committee present during the discussion and those who voted in favor and those who dissented or abstained; (c) the comparability data obtained and relied upon by the Committee and how the data were obtained; and (d) any actions taken with respect to the determination by anyone who is otherwise a member of the Committee but who had a conflict of interest.
 The report must be approved by the Committee as reasonably accurate and complete within a reasonable time thereafter and reported to the Board for its consideration;

-13. Review and monitor compliance with the Emergency CEO Succession Policy and recommend new policies to the Board as necessary;
+- Review and monitor compliance with the Emergency CEO Succession Policy and recommend new succession policies to the Board as necessary;

 IV.
 Resources and Authority of the Committee